$25 Adv/$35 Door

 〰️ OFFICIAL PORTLAND, ME INTERNATIONAL JAZZ DAY PERFORMANCE!

 Any Ellington is good Ellington, but The Intimate Duke Ellington (run time 57 minutes) is on a higher level entirely: over an hour of the Duke playing Solo and with a trio in one program, and with an octet in the second.
-The first of the two sets (both black and white, both recorded in Copenhagen in 1967) finds him exploring lesser known material like the tranquil "Meditation" and the minor blues "On the Fringe of the Jungle" (with an astonishing Rufus Jones drum solo); set two brings on the brilliant saxophonists Harry Carney and Johnny Hodges, trumpeter Cat Anderson, and other Ellington stalwarts for "Sophisticated Lady" and more.
+The first of the two sets (both in black and white) finds him exploring lesser known material like the tranquil "Meditation" and the minor blues "On the Fringe of the Jungle" (with an astonishing Rufus Jones drum solo); set two brings on the brilliant instrumentalists from Ellington’s orchestra for "Sophisticated Lady" and more.
 It is all sublime (just try not to be moved by Hodges's playing on "Passion Flower").
 Indeed, in troubled times or any times, Duke Ellington's music is a tribute to humankind's better angels.
-This DVD is a must have for Ellington fans, and for lovers of music. --Sam Graham
+This film is like a time machine, allowing listeners today to see (and hear) Duke from almost 60 years ago, as he created some of the most iconic jazz ever performed, in an intimate, small-group, setting.
+It is a must- see for Ellington fans, and more generally, for all lovers of music.

-International Jazz Day is declared by the United Nations Educational, Scientific and Cultural Organization "to highlight jazz and its diplomatic role of uniting people in all corners of the globe."
+This show is an OFFICIAL Portland, Maine celebration of International Jazz Day, a day declared by the United Nations Educational, Scientific and Cultural Organization "to highlight jazz and its diplomatic role of uniting people in all corners of the globe."
 The idea came from jazz pianist and UNESCO Goodwill Ambassador Herbie Hancock.
 Jazz Day is chaired by Hancock and the UNESCO Director-General.
-This concert is the OFFICIAL Portland, Maine celebration of International Jazz Day!
 The International Jazz Day celebration brings together jazz shows from places far and wide...Ireland, Iran, Kenya, Lichtenstein, Rwanda, Namibia, New Zealand, you name it!

 Bill Manning - Drums; Bill attended Boston's Berklee College of Music on scholarship, and earned a B.A. in Music from University of Southern Maine.
 He is currently the Percussion Instructor and Director of the jazz ensembles in Scarborough and maintains a private teaching studio at The Drum Shop in Portland.
 He is a seasoned drummer and percussionist, with over 30 years experience and has a wide variety of musical experiences and genres.
 When not musically involved, Bill enjoys spending time with his wife Pat, dog Sasha and is an avid fisherman.